Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Spectral topology and skin modes in non-Hermitian photonic crystals

-The proof for the proposition is similar to the proof of Theorem \ref{thm:Ind_Dn}.
-It is clear that \eqref{eq:f_mapping1} still holds, and \eqref{eq:f_mapping2} holds with $D_n^i$ replaced by $D_n^i\backslash \bigcup_{m \neq n} D_m$.
-As such, one can still concludes that only three eigenvalues attain modulus smaller than 1 in the domain $D_n^i\backslash \bigcup_{m \neq n} D_m$ when $\gamma_n^i$ is positively oriented.
+The proof for the corollary is similar to the proof of Theorem \ref{thm:Ind_Dn}.
+It is clear that \eqref{eq:f_mapping1} still holds, and \eqref{eq:f_mapping2} holds with $D_n^i$ replaced by $\widetilde D$.
+As such, one can still conclude that only three eigenvalues attain modulus smaller than $1$ in the component $\widetilde D$ when $\gamma_n^i$ is positively oriented.

-\textbf{Remark 2} In the above discussions, for clarity we assume that each bounded component $D_n^i$ is a Jordan domain with a simple closed boundary $\gamma_n^i$.
-It should be pointed out that the argument above can be extended to the scenario when $D_n^i$ is not a Jordan domain.
-For instance, the positively oriented dispersion curve $\gamma_n$ shown in Figure \ref{fig:winding2} partitions the complex plane into $D_n^1$, $D_n^2$, and $D_n^e$.
-It can be proved that